What services do you offer?

 What grades do you offer and how many students are there in each learning cohort?

-For the 2020-21 school year, our maximum enrollment for each day is about 24 elementary students split into a primary and intermediate cohort.
+For the 2021-22 school year, our maximum enrollment for each day is about 25 elementary students split into a primary and intermediate cohort and 16 middle school students.
 Students are paired with a learning guide (teacher) that works with them during the duration of their years in each cohort.
 This allows the learning guide and student to build rapport and a strong working relationship.
 We will add middle school programming as our students grow.

 Why are there mixed-age cohorts instead of grades?